 If you see a third chain with a weight, that means the clock has music as well (see, you can impress people now with your knowledge… once glance, and you can tell if there is music or not).

-If you don’t see the weights, then you are looking at a Quarz Movement clock (it has batteries)… and it will not be certified as an Authentic Black Forest Clock.
+If you don’t see the weights, then you are looking at a Quarz Movement clock (it has batteries)… and it will not be certified as authentic

 (note- Most Cuckoo Clocks come with a night setting that silences the bird so your clock doesn’t keep you up all night.)